getcarina/getcarina.com/_tutorials/set-up-docker-machine.md

    `$ docker-machine create --driver virtualbox test`.

-   The `--driver` flag indicates what type of driver `virtualbox` the machine will run on.
+   The `--driver` flag indicates what type of driver the machine will run on.
 In this case, `virtualbox` indicates that the driver is Oracle VirtualBox.
 The final argument in the command gives the VM a name, in this case, `test`.

    The output should as follows

    ```
-   $ docker-machine create --driver virtualbox test
    Creating VirtualBox VM...
    Creating SSH key...
    Starting VirtualBox VM...